kayuni3/cloudres-frontend/README.md

 # Overview

 Using HTML and CSS, I have created the front-end of my site.
 I did not use a template except for the meter element.
+I purchased my domain from google with a .dev and deployed it using Azure CLI instead of the portal just to practice.
+In this repo you will find all of the scripts that I wrote for the front-end of my site.
+You can find the end product here:

 # How I created certain elements